 When you are all together, establish mission-critical goals like improving literacy, communicating with communities, or expanding student-centered programs.
 Next, break down how to achieve those goals, and do things that engage the genius in—rather than the endurance of—your teachers.

 Problem: Faculty meetings are often held after long days.

 Solution: Don’t hold them after long days.

-So why not pitch a different approach to the superintendent?
-Suggest something that teachers won't dread, and doesn't depend on their attendance, compliance, and fatigue, but rather on their expertise, craft, and professionalism.
+So why not pitch a new approach to the superintendent?
+Suggest something that teachers won’t dread, and that doesn’t depend on their attendance, compliance, and fatigue, but rather on their expertise, craft, and professionalism.
 This will likely look different from one school to the next.
 Decide what works for you, package it, pitch it, and make the decision to innovate it in an easy fashion for those above you.
-Innovate!

 Problem: Faculty meetings often lack compelling interaction.